This article discusses the use of rubrics to grade student assessments at Southern Cross University.

 What if the assessment has already been decided?

-Start with unit outline/UCMS unit report and find the information about learning outcomes and assessment.
-It's worth double-checking if the assessment design provides opportunities for students to demonstrate the learning outcomes (e.g. an essay task would be an inappropriate task to demonstrate the development of an interactive project).
+Start with the approved unit outline or UCMS information about learning outcomes and assessment.
+It's worth double-checking whether the assessment design provides opportunities for students to demonstrate the learning outcomes (e.g. an essay task would be an inappropriate task to demonstrate the development of an interactive project).
 Where you have established that the assessment is not aligned with the mapped learning outcome/s, discuss any changes urgently with the course coordinator or Associate Dean of Teaching and Learning in your faculty.

 Step 3.
 Choose relevant marking criteria

 Your criteria should be based on the key elements identified in the learning outcomes: Actions, Content, Context.